CanSkate Frequently Asked Questions

 The Skate Canada fee is an annual membership and is only valid from Sept.
 1 to Aug.
 31 of the following year, regardless of when you join the program.
 The fee is required by Skate Canada and is not retained by the club.
 This fee is non-refundable.

 What is the refund deadline for the Fall/Winter CanSkate session?

 The final refund deadline for CanSkate is Oct.
 20, 2018 for session 1, February 2, 2019 for session 2 and April 6, 2019 for session 3.
 The refund will be based on the date of receipt of a written notice

 If I join the program after the withdrawal deadline, do I have any option to withdraw?

-Skaters who join the Fall/Winter CanSkate session after the dates noted above will be able to withdraw until the end of their 2nd scheduled class (regardless of attendance).
+Skaters who join the Fall/Winter/Spring CanSkate session after the dates noted above will be able to withdraw until the end of their 2nd scheduled class (regardless of attendance).

 How do I withdraw from a course?

 Refunds are based on the date of receipt of a written notice, either provided during a CanSkate session or emailed to email@example.com.
 Provide the child’s name, skating day, parent’s name, address, and reason for withdrawal.